 Satiogen Pharmaceuticals Inc

-Satiogen has focused its efforts on two activities: preclinical and clinical research on alternative product concepts for triggering the bile acid brake, including three druggable ideas and a medical device: and crafting a patent portfolio that will control freedom to operate in these product areas.
-Several of Satiogen’s patent applications have been approved by the USPTO and various foreign patent authorities, and the company is seeking licensees and collaborators to pursue development of these drug concepts.
+Satiogen has focused its efforts on two activities: sponsoring research – clinical and preclinical – aimed at demonstrating proof of concept, and crafting patent applications based on its discoveries.
+Several of Satiogen’s patent claims have been approved by the USPTO and various foreign patent authorities, and the company is seeking licensees and collaborators to pursue commercial development of these drug concepts.

 Since starting in 2007 Satiogen has operated as a virtual company focused on demonstrating therapeutic proof-of-concept and on crafting a patent estate.
 In 2010 Satiogen out-licensed its ASBT inhibitor technology to Lumena Pharmaceuticals, which was purchased by Shire PLC in 2014; because Shire is focused on the orphan drug indications being developed by Lumena, Shire returned to Satiogen patent claims directed to diabetes and obesity in 2017.